tatjam/tlibs/tinyterm.md

 ##### Using termImage
 -----
-If you are willing to use OpenGL or the output system you are using does not allow writing to its textures you should use ``int term_render_image(termScreen* scr, termImage* outImage, termFont* font)``, it will render your screen to a given image (which you must create properly using the ``termImage term_create_image(int w, int h)`` function, make sure your image is big enough!) using the given font.
+If you are willing to use OpenGL or the output system you are using does not allow writing to its textures you should use ``int term_render_image(termScreen* scr, termImage* outImage, termFont* font, int blending)``, it will render your screen to a given image (which you must create properly using the ``termImage term_create_image(int w, int h)`` function, make sure your image is big enough!) using the given font.

 The data contained by ``termImage`` is simply a char array in R-G-B order.